OWASP/threat-dragon/docs/development/testing/e2e.md

 |Edge Latest| yes | <strong class="text-danger">no</strong> | <strong class="text-danger">no</strong> | <strong class="text-danger">no</strong> |
 |Edge Previous| yes | <strong class="text-danger">no</strong> | <strong class="text-danger">no</strong> | <strong class="text-danger">no</strong> |

-Note that Cypress does not yet support testing on Safari browser.

 ## Writing E2E Tests

 If you are new to cypress, we strongly suggest reading through the